enteprise search & discovery 2018 schedule

 • It’s been a knotty problem for years: How do you provide valuable results when users don’t know what they want?
 Problems include ambiguous query terms, a huge number of matching results, focusing on core areas, and avoiding embarrassment.
 Machine learning can now help with analyzing queries’ content and use interactions, then boosting or dropping based on attributes, ordering facets, and diverse results.
 Adding to Rappoport’s analysis, Selvaraj discusses how search personalization matches search results to search queries using machine learning models that are trained to match intent with content.

-Avi Rappoport, Search Quality and Relevance Consultant, Search Tools Consulting, Inc.
+Avi Rappoport, Senior Search Consultant, Search Tools Consulting

 • Timo Selvaraj, Co-Founder/VP Product Management, SearchBlox Software, Inc.